-Tonnes Grade Ag Lead Metal Silver Metal

-Category (Mt) (Pb %) (g/t) (1,000t) (1,000Kg)
+Category Tonnes (Mt) Grade (Pb %) Ag (g/t) Lead Metal (1,000t) Silver Metal (1,000Kg)

 Indicated 6.70 4.64 63.34 311 424

 Inferred 10.62 4.15 45.32 440 481

 Totals 17.32 4.34 52.29 751 905

 As at the date of this annual report, Xizang Changdu has not yet commenced any production.
-Pursuant to pre-feasibility report performed by Geology and Mineral Resource Company of Jiangxi Province (江西省地礦資源勘察開發有限公司), an independent professional mining consulting firm, it is expected to complete processing plants and commence production at Xizang Changdu within three years.
+Pursuant to the pre-feasibility report performed by Geology and Mineral Resource Company of Jiangxi Province (江西省地礦資源勘察開發有限公司), an independent professional mining consulting firm, it is expected to complete processing plants and commence production at Xizang Changdu within three years.

-Since Xizang Changdu has substantial resources of lead and silver, it is expected to be further exploited, and processing plants built upon completion by the Company and to contribute sales revenue and profits to the Group.
-Please refer to the Company's announcement dated 16 October 2015 and circular dated 2 December 2015 for details.
+Since Xizang Changdu has substantial reserves of lead and silver, it is expected to be further exploited, and processing plants built upon completion by the Company and to contribute sales revenue and profits to the Group.
+Please refer to the Company's circular dated 2 December 2015 for details.